magento-2/layered-navigation/README.md

 <img  src="https://i.imgur.com/r5f5xjg.gif" alt="Filter by Product Status in Magento 2 Layered Navigation" class="responsive-img lazy">

 ### Filter by Product rating
-One more thumb ups for recommendation tools and creative feature in building user experiences since sometimes, true story will be built from real experiences came from real customers, which are the most authentic stories.
-Literally, customers are able to choose 5 options from 1 to 5 stars rating, for example, if you choose 4 start rating, in a second, the items which have the 4-star rating and up will be displayed.
+Your customers would rather trust your product's rating and reviews than just look at beautiful thumbnail images?
+Well yes, Layered Navigation allows shoppers to filter products by ratings Literally, customers are able to choose 5 options from 1 to 5 stars rating; for example, if you choose 4-star rating, in a second, the items which are rated from 4 stars will be displayed.

 <img  src="https://i.imgur.com/JXI3taw.gif" alt="Filter by Product rating in magento 2 layered navigation" class="responsive-img lazy">

 ### Quick Lookup Option
-Entering the first letter of keywords to lookup the desired variant, that’s all, visitors won’t have to scroll down forever too check the filter.
+This feature allows shoppers to click on a product attribute and search for filters by typing in a search box.
+Entering the first letter of keywords to look for the desired variant, that’s all.
 Did I say that it’s really easy to understand and use?
 Generally, the customer who finds the products quickly more likely to make a purchase.
 Thanks to Quick Lookup Options, the search process will become more convenient and effortless.
-No wonder this feature will increase the sales significantly.
+No wonder, this feature will increase the sales significantly.

 <img  src="https://i.imgur.com/fgex7N7.gif" alt="Quick Lookup Option in magento 2 layered navigation" class="responsive-img lazy">

 ### Infinite Product Scroll
-According to Google Trend, the Infinite Scrolling feature on product page is still e-commerce stores favorite although there is a decline in interest rate after it reached the top in January 2013.
+According to Google Trend, the Infinite Scrolling feature on product page is still e-commerce store’s favorite although there was a decline in the interest rate after it reached a peak in January 2013.

-By enable this feature in online store, when shopper reach the end-point pages, it will automatically load new products wwithout clicking “Load more” button, redirect another pages or something similar like that.
-It is undoubted that the Infinite Scrolling feature can eliminate the distraction and keep the shoppers stay with your site.
+By enabling this feature in online stores, when shoppers reach the page end, it will automatically load new products without clicking “Load more” button.
+It is undoubted that the Infinite Scrolling feature can eliminate the distraction and keep the shoppers stay in your site.

 <img  src="https://i.imgur.com/sIRZ0Ha.gif" alt="Infinite Product Scroll in Magento 2 Layered Navigation" class="responsive-img lazy">